 Great Britain: The Independent Group

 In 1952, a gathering of artists in London calling themselves the Independent Group began meeting regularly to discuss topics such as mass culture's place in fine art, the found object, and science and technology.
-Members included, , architects and , and critics Lawrence Alloway and Reyner Banham.
+Members included, , architects , and critics Lawrence Alloway and Reyner Banham.
 Britain in the early 1950s was still emerging from the austerity of the post-war years, and its citizens were ambivalent about American popular culture.
 While the group was suspicious of its commercial character, they were enthusiastic about the rich world pop culture seemed to promise for the future.
 The imagery they discussed at length included that found in Western movies, science fiction, comic books, billboards, automobile design, and rock and roll music.

 The actual term "Pop art" has several possible origins: the first use of the term in writing has been attributed to both Lawrence Alloway and Alison and Peter Smithson, and alternately to Richard Hamilton, who defined Pop in a letter, while the first artwork to incorporate the word "Pop" was produced by Paolozzi.
 His collage(1947) contained cut-up images of a pinup girl, Coca-Cola logo, cherry pie, World War II fighter plane, and a man's hand holding a pistol, out of which burst the world "POP!" in a puffy white cloud.

-New York City: Neo-Dada and Pop Art
+New York City: The Emergence of Neo-Dada

 Concepts and Styles